Kinoma/kinoma-create-pcb/README.md

 kinoma-create-pcb
 =================

-Designs for Kinoma Create circuit boards, including a complete list of components used, PCB files in Allegro and Gerbers, schematics in Cadence OrCAD
+The designs for the circuit boards in Kinoma Create are here, including a complete list of components used BOM (Excel).
+PCB files are provided in Allegro and Gerbers, and schematics in Cadence OrCAD format.